belen-albeza/chip8-rs/README.md

 - `invalid.ch8`: this one contains a single, invalid instruction.
 The emulator should yield an error if you try to run it.
 - `jump.ch8`: this one contains a single, valid instruction that makes the code run indefinitely.
 You can quite
 - `poker.ch8`: displays the four poker suits.
 This ROM uses the same instruction set as the famous `IBM Logo.ch8` and it's [a good starter ROM](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/#instructions) if you are implementing your own CHIP-8 emulator.
+- `wait_for_key.ch8`: displays a sprite and waits for a key press.
+Then displays a different sprite.

 ## Implemented opcodes